 .

-A doctoral student conducted an experiment in which she randomly varied whether she ran or walked 40 minutes each morning.
+A doctoral student conducted an experiment in which she randomly varied whether she ran or walked 40 minutes by flipping a coin each morning.
 In the middle of each afternoon over a period of 26 days, she measured the following outcome variables: (1) her weight (minus a constant, for privacy’s sake), (2) her score in a game of Tetris, (3) her mood on a 0–5 scale, with 5 being the most pleasant, (4) her energy level on a 0–5 scale, with 5 being the most energetic, and (5) whether she answered correctly a randomly selected problem from the math section of the GRE.
 Outcomes are missing for days 13 and 17.
 The data are listed below.

 Suppose you were seeking to estimate the average effect of running on her Tetris score.
 Explain the assumptions needed to identify this causal effect based on this within-subjects design.
 Are these assumptions plausible in this instance?
 What special concerns arise due to the fact that the subject was conducting the study, undergoing the treatments, and measuring her own outcomes?
 Suppose the effect were defined as Yi(1) and Yi(0), where the subscript refers to day.
 This formulation assumes potential outcomes respond only to the treatments administered that day, with no carryover from days past and no anticipation of treatments to come.
 The no-anticipation assumption seems reasonable; more questionable is the assumption that Tetris scores respond only to today’s treatment, not yesterday’s.
 The potential outcomes above presuppose that the cognitive or physiologic effects of running disappear after a night’s sleep.
 In order to relax this assumption, one could expand the schedule of potential outcomes to include pairs (or longer sequences) of treatments on successive days.